johnjiangtw0804/johnjiangtw0804/README.md

  1. https://github.com/UCSD-Socially-Dead-Organization/tree-hole-backend with my classmates from UCSD.
 It is the backend part of a social application written in Go.
  2. Researching on potential projects...

-🌱 I’m currently learning how to build an IOS app with this course [Meta iOS Developer Professional Certificate](https://www.coursera.org/professional-certificates/meta-ios-developer).

 <!--